rijonshahariar/aperture/README.md

 ## 🏗️ Architecture

-AstroVista is built as a streamlined monorepo using **Turborepo** for efficient development and deployment:
+APERTURE is built as a streamlined monorepo using **Turborepo** for efficient development and deployment:

 ```
-astrovista/
+APERTURE/
 ├── apps/
 │   └── web/          # Next.js frontend application
 ├── packages/